sjhloco/ip_auto_lab/build_fabric/README.md

 *address_incre:* Increment that is added to the subnet and device hostname number to generate the unique IP addresses.
 Different increments are used dependant on the device role to keep the addressing unique.

 - *spine_ip: 11*.
 Spine mgmt IP and routing loopback addresses will be from .11 to .14
 - *border_ip: 16*                     Border mgmt IP and routing loopback addresses will be from .16 to .19
 - *leaf_ip: 21*                           Leaf mgmt IP and routing loopback addresses will be from .21 to .30
 - *border_vtep_lp: 36*           Border VTEP loopback addresses will be from .36 to .39
 - *leaf_vtep_lp: 41*                 Leaf VTEP loopback addresses will be from .41 to .50
 - *border_mlag_lp: 56*         Pair of border shared loopback addresses (VIP) will be from .56 to .57
 - *leaf_mlag_lp: 51*               Pair of leaf MLAG shared loopback addresses (VIP) will be from .51 to .55
 - *border_bgw_lp: 58*            Pair of border  BGW shared anycast loopback addresses will be from .58 to .59
-- *mlag_leaf_ip: 0*  Start IP for Leaf Peer Links, so LEAF1 is .0, LEAF2 .1, LEAF3 .2, etc
+- *mlag_leaf_ip: 0*               Start IP for Leaf Peer Links, so LEAF1 is .0, LEAF2 is .1, LEAF3 is .2, etc
-- *mlag_border_ip: 10*   Start IP for border  Peer Links, so BORDER1 is .10, BORDER2 .11, etc
+- *mlag_border_ip: 10*          Start IP for border  Peer Links, so BORDER1 is .10, BORDER2 is .11, etc

 ## Installation and Prerequisites

-It you are using a virtual environment change the NAPLAM library and plugin locations in the *ansible.cfg* to match your environment
+It using a vir env change the NAPLAM library and plugin locations in the *ansible.cfg* to match your environment

 ```bash
 library = /home/ste/virt/ansible_2.8.4/lib/python3.6/site-packages/napalm_ansible/modules